skunkfpv/Control-Capture/README.md

 Execute the Python script on your computer.
 It will detect the connected joystick, capture its movements, and send the data to the Arduino.

 7. Control Device:
-The joystick movements are translated into PPM signals, allowing you to control your device by manipulating the joystick.
+The joystick movements are translated into NRF24L01 signals, allowing you to control your device by manipulating the joystick.

 Notes:
 Ensure that the baud rate in both the Python script and Arduino code matches.
 Adjustments to the mapping and configuration might be needed based on your specific joystick and device requirements.
-This system enables you to control your device remotely using a joystick and facilitates integration with devices compatible with PPM input.
+This system enables you to control your device remotely using a joystick and facilitates integration with devices compatible with NRF24L01 input.
 # About Me
 Hi there! 👋 I'm a 13-year-old tech and drone enthusiast known as skunkfpv.
 I embarked on a cool project because I wanted to drive an RC car using my Logitech G920 steering wheel.
 When I couldn't find existing software to make this happen, I decided to take matters into my own hands and develop my own solution.